alhazmy13/arcdps-squad-notes-plugin/README.md

 Don't block anyone unless it's mandatory!! type some notes and give him/her a chance!

-This plugin will load all the members from everybody in your group, next to his/her name type your notes and then press *ENTER* to save it.
+This plugin will load all the members from your squad, next to his/her name type your notes and then press *ENTER* to save it.

 Two way to open the window:
 - From arcdps options panel.